BryllieBrinkley/DiceApp-AR/README.md

+## DiceApp-AR

-DiceApp-AR is an augmented reality extension of my original DiceApp where you can experience your dice in stunning 3D!
+DiceApp-AR is an augmented reality extension of my original diceApp, where you can nwo experience your dice in stunning 3D!

 Simply tap anywhere on your screen to place as many 3D dice as you desire.
 Roll them individually or tap the "Roll All" button ("refresh" button, top-right corner) to roll them all simultaneously.

 Through developing this app, I gained and solidified knowledge in various learning topics, including...